bittide/bittide-hardware/bittide-instances/README.md

 ## Prerequisites
 * We have tested the build system with Vivado 2022.1
 * To change the part for which the instances are synthesized, set the environment variable `SYNTHESIS_PART`.
 For the part we've bought use `SYNTHESIS_PART=xcku040-ffva1156-2-e`.
 Note that for this part you need to use Vivado Enterprise.
-* For the step Bitstream generation and Board programming an XDC file with pinmappings is required.
-This file must have the same name as the instance, and be located in the `data/constraints/` directory.
+* Only targets which have the flag `targetHasXdc` can be used to generate a bitstream.
+This XDC file must have the same name as the instance, and be located in the `data/constraints/` directory.
+* For targets which have the flag `targetHasVio`, a probes file is generated alongside the bitstream.
+* Only targets which have the flag `targetHasTest` can be used to perform hardware tests.

 ## Shake
 The build rules are defined in `bin/Shake.hs`.
 Shake can be called using:

 ```
-cabal run -- bittide-instances:shake
+cabal run -- shake
 ```

 You can list all build targets like this:

 ```
-cabal run -- bittide-instances:shake --help
+cabal run -- shake --help
 ```

 All build results end up in `_build`.